OpenTasmania/oj-server/README.md

 although some may linger in the dark recesses somewhere.
 While it's intended at some stage to bring back microk8s, due to the thoughts of having this run on Home Assistant for now the project intends to be dockerizing everything.

 In 2025, the reliance on shell scripting was reduced to the point where it was removed in early May.
-Initial release is intended to make use of Issues boards on a hosted git server, as well as continuous integration build testing.
+Initial release was intended to make use of Issues boards on a hosted git server, as well as continuous integration build testing.
+This included a rewrite into python to help establish more formal documentation, and was never intended to be the final system.
+This code is now being removed in favour of the microk8s/kubernetes method as it provides far greater stability and scalability for a project with a large number of complex dependencies.

 ## 5. Future